-If we can't do the basics of checking whether modern slavery is being used within our supply chains, how can an organisation recognise the risk that organised crime has on its supply chain, particularly when they are continually diversifying their criminal enterprise and sectors of operation.
+If we can't do the basics of checking whether modern slavery or child labour is being used within our supply chains, how can an organisation recognise the risk that organised crime has on its supply chain, particularly when they are continually diversifying their criminal enterprise and sectors of operation.

 Change brings opportunity

 Understanding the diverse nature of organised crime and its criminal enterprise is no simple task, each country has different groups focused on one or many areas of illicit activity from modern slavery to people trafficking and the multitude of global routes that have a nexus with business and legitimate supply chains.